-In the investment field, the factor framework has migrated from academia to the real world of investment decision making.
-Investors are seeking higher returns at lower costs, and factor investing seems to offer the solution.
+In the investment field, the factor framework has migrated from academia to the real world of investment decision-making.
+Investors are seeking higher returns at low costs, and factor investing seems to offer the solution.
 But factors may not offer the returns that many believe are linked to them.
 Quality is one such factor.

-The meaning of quality as an investment practitioner’s term is unclear.
+The meaning of quality as an investment practitioner’s term of art is unclear.
 It is tempting to believe that good companies—quality companies—are good investments, but the evidence does not support this thesis.
 Our research shows that quality is not a factor that reliably commands a premium in its own right.
-Nonetheless, value investing, conditional on certain indicators of company quality, is a promising strategy.
+Nonetheless, value investing conditional on certain indicators of company quality is a promising strategy.

 What Is Quality?

-Given the focus on factor investing as well as the allure of quality to many investors, we test if there is a reliable premium associated with a quality factor.
-Unlike more established factors such as market, value, or momentum, no precise, generally accepted definition of investment quality exists.
+Given the focus on factor investing as well as the allure of quality to many investors, we decided to test whether there is a reliable premium associated with a quality factor.
+Unlike more established factors such as market, value, or momentum, there is no precise, generally accepted definition of investment quality.
 In academic circles, the most commonly used definition is profitability as measured by the gross-profits-to-assets ratio.3 The presumably homogeneous inputs make it an apt choice for identifying profitable companies, but it is not the only financial measure of a quality company.
-Scanning academic publications and investment managers’ approaches, we identified 10 quality-related factors:4
+Scanning academic publications and investment managers’ approaches, we identified 10 different factors:4

 3. Growth in profitability

 7. Earnings stability

 The list is long but not exhaustive.
 Knowledgeable readers could surely enumerate a few more items.
 Nonetheless, these categories suggest a number of variables that might serve as quality metrics.
 We chose three to five metrics within each category and report performance results for the long–short strategies based on these measures in Table 1.
 The measures associated with published studies are highlighted in grey.